AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 3. Copy the kernel files and compile and install the kernel.

     N in the `make -j<N>` command indicates the number of jobs that run in parallel.
 Set N based on your compiling environment.
-The ratio of the number of vCPUs to the N value must be `1:2`.
-For example, for a single-vCPU environment, set -j<N\> to `-j2`.
+The ration of the number of vCPUs to the N value must be `-j2`.
+For example, for a single-vCPU environment, set -j<N\> to `1:2`.

     ```
     cd /usr/src/